rriesebos/indoor-positioning-system/README.md

     PRIMARY KEY ((beacon_address), timeuuid) )
     WITH CLUSTERING ORDER BY (timeuuid DESC);
 ```
-The predicted coordinates are stored in the \texttt{predicted\_coordinates} table, with the following schema:
+The predicted coordinates are stored in the `predicted_coordinates` table, with the following schema:
 ```
 CREATE TABLE IF NOT EXISTS positioning.predicted_coordinates (
     timeuuid timeuuid,